priyavrat-misra/personal-website/content/blog/hello-world.md

 - `\` followed by _one_, _two_ or _three_ **octal** digits
 - `\x` followed by _one_ or more **hexadecimal** digits

 The value that follows `\` and `\x` represents the numerical value of the character.
-To keep it simple, let's assume the language uses {{<a_blank title="ASCII" url="https://en.wikipedia.org/wiki/ASCII">}} character encoding.
+To keep it simple, let's assume the language uses {{<a_blank title="ASCII character encoding" url="https://en.wikipedia.org/wiki/ASCII">}}.
 In simple terms, it means every character that is used in the language is associated with a predefined numercial value as per the **ASCII specification**.
 The second and third `cout` statements use nothing but those values in **octal** and **hexadecimal** format respectively, to represent the corresponding characters.

 > - If there are more than three octal digits after `\`, then only the first three are considered, the remaining are considered as simple characters in a string.
 > - The hexadecimal digits are not case sensitive, `\x6C` is same as `\x6c`.